 The reason for this is fairly obvious; a large portion of the business community seems perfectly content ignoring it.

-This seems to be especially true in Taiwan, the country I love and have been working in for over 6 years now.
-Here, corporate focus on hierarchy and face is a powerful force not to be diminished by one person in the room who thinks it's a bad way to make decisions.
+This seems to be especially true in Asia.
+Here, there seems to be an intense focus on corporate hierarchy and face—a powerful force not to be diminished by one person in the room who thinks it's a bad way to make decisions.

 Some companies make the mistake of rewriting the question into one much easier to answer; "what would we want Hiroshi and Pracha to do?"
 While this is a valid and worthwhile conversation to have, it's not the same thing, and refusing to acknowledge that reality gets everyone into trouble.